-This is a transcript of the late Christopher Hitchens’ remarks at University of Toronto’s Hart House Debating Club in November 2006.
+This is a lightly edited transcript of the late Christopher Hitchens’ remarks at University of Toronto’s Hart House Debating Club in November 2006.
 The motion being debated was: “Freedom of speech includes the freedom to hate.”

 Fire!
 Fire!
 Fire, fire, fire… Now you’ve heard it.
 Not shouted in a crowded theatre, admittedly, as I realize I seem now to have shouted it in the Hogwarts dining room.
 But the point is made.

-Everyone knows the fatuous verdict of the greatly over-praised Justice Oliver Wendell Holmes, who, asked for an actual example of when it would be proper to limit speech or define it as an action, gave that of [falsely] shouting “fire” in a crowded theatre.
+Everyone knows the fatuous verdict of the greatly over-praised Justice Oliver Wendell Holmes, who, asked for an actual example of when it would be proper to limit speech or define it as an action, gave that of shouting “fire” in a crowded theatre.

 It is very often forgotten that what he was doing in that case was sending to prison a group of Yiddish-speaking socialists, whose literature was printed in a language most Americans couldn’t read, opposing President Wilson’s participation in the First World War, and the dragging of the United States into this sanguinary conflict, which the Yiddish-speaking socialists had fled from Russia to escape.